Online survey

 Stage 1: Understand community interest, support, questions and concerns.

-Stage 2: If supported, share a draft concept design and ask for feedback on details such as layout, features and location.
+Stage 2: Share a draft concept design and ask for feedback on details such as layout, features and location.

 Local riders already use this reserve informally, and the site has enough space to explore a safe, purpose-built track.
-Stage 1 will help confirm support for the idea.
+Stage 1 confirmed the support of the idea.

 Several locations in the Grange area were identified and considered however all but Grange Recreation Reserve were found to be unsuitable.